Piefayth/blog/content/pages/aiken1/index.md

   .complete()
 ```

 Since the asset value being stored here is irrelevant, it can be omitted.
 Lucid will automatically calculate the minimum amount of ADA required and add it to the transaction outputs from the currently configured wallet.

-Spending is similar, but not identical, to the last spending validator.
+Spending is similar, but not identical, to the previous spending validator.
 This time the contract mandates a spend _back_ to the contract with the updated datum.
 So in addition to `collectFrom` to initialize the spend, we must include an appropriately parameterized `payToAddressWithData` back to the contract.

 ```ts
 const contractUtxos = await lucid.utxosAt(contractAddress)